MarTech Stacks (Marketing Technology Stack)

 The core benefit of an integrated martech stack is the smooth flow of data between systems.
 Data shouldn’t be a burdensome worry to your team and should be used to improve customer engagement and internal optimisations.
 You can blow your customer’s mind by communicating with them in a personalised way at the correct point in their customer journey.

 When you’re building your martech stacks, you need to consider where data is collected, where it is being kept and what triggers its movement between tools.
-If you’ve got a lot of data being passed between your product tech stack and your martech stack, then we would recommend implementing a Customer Data Platform (CDP).
+If you’ve got a lot of data being passed between your product tech stack and your martech stacks, then we would recommend implementing a Customer Data Platform (CDP).
 Segment is our preferred option for this as the API is particularly easy to get on with.
+Just remember, don’t collect data for the sake of data – make sure you know exactly how it fits into your marketing stack and feeds your marketing strategy.

 A map of data inputs and siloed systems at Earth Share

-Growth Divison’s recommend map of systems and integrations
+Growth Division’s recommend map of systems and integrations.

 A good growth hack can accelerate your growth with relatively little costs.
 This is where you relentlessly focus on a specific growth metric and come up with innovative ideas to ‘move the needle’.
 You just need to spend some time brainstorming and researching.
 Can you use martech tools to reach more customers efficiently?